Wahweap Hoodoos Trail in Escalante Close to Kanab and Page - Location and Trail Details

 The interesting cap is red and brown, dotted with pebbles.

 Hoodoos are sculptures of erosion and weathering.
-Erosion strips away softer rock layers around each rock spire, and it continues.
+Erosion strips away softer rock layers around each rock spire and continues.
 The top of the hoodoo, often named cap, consists of Dakota Sandstone which is red-brown and relatively hard.

 Hoodoo caps without the spires